Villanova University Social Justice Documentary Raises Awareness of Clean Water Access in Tanzania

 VILLANOVA, Pa. –– Sixteen Villanova University students, part of the student production company Glass Rose Films, spent two weeks in Tanzania in October 2019 to film their documentary, From the Ground Up, that showcases the realities of unequal access to clean water.
 The film is part of an annual social justice documentary course led by Hezekiah Lewis, Assistant Professor of Communication.
 The documentary was set to debut this spring, but the students had to adjust their plans due to the coronavirus pandemic.
 Instead of an in-person screening, the production team will host a digital premiere on April 23 at 8 p.m.
 EST.

 The virtual pay-per-view event will be available for a minimum donation of $5, with the proceeds going towards a fundraising initiative to build two water wells in Tanzania.
-Those interested in watching the April 23 debut can do so by clicking the “Rent Now” button on the production team’s website.
 The film will officially premiere on campus in September at Villanova’s Center for the Performing Arts.

 From the Ground Up focuses on a woman named Adija and her community in Malolo, Singida, which lacks access to clean water.
 The documentary observes Adija’s daily life as a woman and a leader of her community as she prepares meals for the children, washes her dishes and takes routine walks to the hole in the ground where she, and others from Malolo, retrieve their water.
 This story is common amongst women in communities that do not have adequate access to clean water in the arid regions of Singida.